 Vampire, and by extension the World of Darkness, has had a massive effect on my life as well as how I developed my nickname.
 Given the power of nicknames it is no surprise that Vampire is more than a hobby to me, it lead to work and could even be argued to have become part of my identity; although crucially I do not think I am a literal Vampire.

-A quick clarification, I love all sorts of Role-Playing Games (RPGs), whatever the system or genre, no matter the RPG Type.
+A quick clarification: I love all sorts of Role-Playing Games (RPGs), whatever the system or genre, no matter the RPG Type.
 Whilst I think systems matter, I think players & implementation matter more.

 I was sixteen when I first played Vampire the Masquerade; it had only been out for a few months.
-I was fortunate enough to have been invited in to a group of much older role players, so I was able to get a lot of experience from more worldly players.
+I was fortunate enough to have been invited in to a group of much older role players, so I was able to get a lot of experience from more worldly people.
 This proved helpful when I later started running Vampire for my long running group.
 At the time there were only a few supplements for the game, and there were none of the other games set in the World of Darkness had been released.
 Given the limited information and the newness of the game, it all felt very refreshing.
 This links back to the point about age, since our Storyteller Dale was in his 30s, he brought in all sorts of different cultures, not just USA or European ideas.
 Over many sessions our characters met all sorts of unusual antagonists; a deranged yogi was my favourite.
 All in all quite different from my experiences playing games like D&D, Cyberpunk or Warhammer.
 I quickly knew Vampire was going to be something I was going to play a lot, plus another thing I wanted to collect.

 I was fortunate in that I had been brought up loving all sorts of music.
 I had become obsessed with metal and particularly thrash in 1989, but by 1991 I was broadening back out again.
 Vampire played a big part in influencing what music to investigate; I am sure it did for many gamers.